The National Psychology Training Consortium (NPTC)…

 Dr. Aimee Dershowitz is a licensed psychologist currently in private practice in Zionsville, Indiana.
 She received her doctoral degree from the University of Indianapolis with concentrations in Children and Adolescent Psychology and Health Psychology.
 She has been the NPTC Great Lakes Region’s DEI Regional Consultant since 2015 and the chair of the NPTC Diversity Committee since 2017.
 Dr. Dershowitz values learning and teaching in the area of diversity, particularly as it relates to recognizing the aspects of diversity that can be frequently overlooked by the general population, and the intersectionality between those aspects and the more commonly recognized aspects of diversity.
 She fully believes that exposure to differences, and approaching those differences with humility to learn about them, is the responsibility of all psychologists.
 Diversity is an ever changing subject and learning in this area is never completed.
 Dr. Dershowitz is a lifelong learner and can’t wait to continue her exploration in Diversity and Inclusion.

-Executive Training Office Staff
+Administrative Office Staff

 Toni Ripper